What is a Community Project? What to Include for It to Truly Help

 A well-planned community project has the power to unite people, solve problems, and create lasting change.
+Community service projects are initiatives that help give back to your local community.
 But not all projects reach their full potential.
 The difference often comes down to whether the effort is rooted in real needs, guided by a clear purpose, and supported with the right resources.
-These key elements can help ensure your community projects truly make an impact.

 Shared Purpose and Clear Goals